Brother Sherman,

 Does this text mean that if I follow the Lord, I will never have need for food?

-What does it say to Jesus in Gethsemane who asked, “My God, My God, Why Hast Thou Forsaken Me?”
+Even Jesus asked, “My God, My God, Why Hast Thou Forsaken Me?”
 (Matthew 27:46)

 Don’t shout till you have struggled with those kinds of questions and issues.